The Beach is for everyBODY:

 The Myrtle Beach community welcomes thousands of people each year from all walks of life, including those living with autism and sensory processing disorders and their families, and is an inclusive destination for visitors of all abilities.
 Through this pledge, businesses in the community can link arms and efforts together to help make The Beach an inclusive and welcoming place to visit!

 The Beach is for everyBODY movement encompasses three commitments that begin with a pledge.
 After signing the pledge, you may also continue your dedication to inclusivity by offering incentives or training for your employees, however, steps two and three are not required.

 Myrtle Beach area businesses are invited to sign the pledge in which you and your employees are committed to fostering an inclusive environment, where you welcome EVERYONE, including people on the autism spectrum or with sensory disorders.
 See current list of Sensory-Friendly businesses across the Grand Strand.

 We know that Myrtle Beach is the place where people can find acceptance, hospitality and understanding, but first, we need our local businesses to pledge to welcome everyone to our destination.
 Becoming a inclusive place for everyBODY starts with a simple pledge to be more aware and empathetic to those around you.
 We all need a little more kindness these days - and The Beach is the perfect place to start.

-Provide an inclusive space for visitors of all abilities
+- Provide an inclusive space for visitors of all abilities

-Practice patience and problem-solving in all situations
+- Practice patience and problem-solving in all situations

-Cultivate a space of acceptance and helpfulness
+- Cultivate a space of acceptance and helpfulness

-Surfside Beach declared the first autism-friendly certified destination in the country through the Champion Autism Network (CAN).
+Surfside Beach was declared the first autism-friendly certified destination in the country through the Champion Autism Network (CAN).
 This declaration further solidified their already well-known title as the “family beach” in the Grand Strand.
 CAN continues to promote sensory-friendly events and activities for locals and visitors.